EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “My sweet little Esther”

 \*\*\*
 Today was my birthday, or more correctly, it was Esther’s birthday.
-Sugar was hard to come by so the small cake in front of me was a bit surprising.
-Mom had splurged a bit with some help from our neighbor, Karrie's family, and baked a cake.
-It was a simple thing but it tickled my heart nonetheless.
+I don’t remember my real birthday.
+Sugar was hard to come by so mom had splurged a bit and baked me a cake.
+I had never been gifted a cake before so it tickled my heart.

 Invited to my first ever birthday party and Esther's fourteenth party were: my parents, Karrie’s parents, Karrie, and Eric.
 We had gotten much closer these past months.
-The cold had seeped in and the naked trees were covered in fluffy white snow.
-It had begun to melt today.
+The cold had at first seeped through the frosted windows, and the naked trees were covered in fluffy white snow.
+But today the sun had begun to melt the dazzling snow.

 “Congratulations Esther\!
 May the goddess watch over you\!”
 Karrie said enthusiastically.
 Yeah, no thanks.

 “What are you gonna wish for?”
 Eric asked.

-Dad answered instead of me.
 “Of course she will ask for money\!”
+Dad said.

-“What are you saying?”
-Karrie’s dad asked.
-“A growing girl only has one thing to wish for, gems\!”
+“What are you saying?
+A growing girl only has one thing to wish for, gems and diamonds\!”
+Karrie’s father retorted.

-“Oh, you’re right”
+“Oh, you’re right\!
+How hind-sighted of me\!”

 Karrie’s mom let out a sigh.
 “You two…”

 “What are you going to wish for?”
 My mom asked.

 My wish?
-I’ve never wished for something before.
-I felt my eyebrows scrunch together.
-I glanced through the room.
-Dad and Karrie’s dad were busy arguing on what a girl wanted to wish for.
-The sighs got louder the more they argued.
-Karrie and Erik were busy not trying to puke their dinner out.
-And my mom, with her pretty blue eyes, was busy looking at me.
-The whole room smelled of cake.
-It’s sweet smell made me smile a little.
-I only had one wish on my mind right now.
+I’ve never had a chance to wish for something before, I simply didn’t have the time.
+The room was cozy and had a joyous atmosphere.
+Dad and Karri’s dad were busy arguing on what a girl like me wanted to wish for.
+Sighs could be heard getting louder as they argued their points.
+Karrie and Eric were busy not trying to puke their food out, they ate too much cake.
+And my mom, with her gentle blue eyes, was busy looking at me.
+The whole room smelled of food and cake.
+It made me happy.
+I felt my mouth curl.

 “My wish…” The room went quiet.

-The corners on my mouth turned it into a big smile.
-The air, warmed by the warmth of the people present, was refreshing as it enveloped my teeth.
-“My wish is to always have happy days like this\!”
+My mouth curled into a big smile.
+The air, warmed up by their smiles and body, felt refreshing as it touched my teeth.
+“My wish is to always have days like-”

-I picked up the knife using my right hand and cut into the cake.
-Applause painting the background as I prepared a slice.

-“Excuse me”.
+“Sorry Esther, excuse me for a bit.”
 Someone had knocked on the door.
 “Let me go check who it is.”
-My dad said.
+My dad checked the door.

 “Raviel?
 What are you doing here?”
-It was the lady with the bow that had hired him.
-She didn’t have the bow with her today.
+It was the lady with the pants and blue hair.
+She wore a thick dress today.

 “I have come here today as a messenger”